Resource Directory /

 Project Fire Buddies is a nonprofit group of Chicago-area firefighters and first responders who find ways to support and spread joy to children with serious illnesses and their families.

-The project volunteers organize toy drives, bring Haloween candy to children who are too sick to trick-or-treat and invite kids to local firehouses.
+The project volunteers organize toy drives, bring Halloween candy to children who are too sick to trick-or-treat, and invite kids to local firehouses.
 Volunteers also visit with their fire buddies at home to play games, read books, bring gifts for special occasions and more.

-Project Fire Buddies started with the Oak Forest Fire Department but has grown to include more than 20 departments.
+Project Fire Buddies started with the Oak Forest Fire Department but has grown to include fire departments throughout Illinois – and beyond.

 • Project LEAP – Launching Equity in Access to Preschool